-- On initial start-up of a new, serviced, or repaired engine, always be ready to stop the engine in order to stop an overspeed.
-This may be accomplished by shutting off the air and/or fuel supply to the engine. - Do NOT bypass or disable automatic shutoff circuits.
-The circuits are provided in order to help prevent personal injury.
-The circuits are also provided in order to help prevent engine damage.
-Refer to your Dealer for repairs and adjustments. - Inspect the engine for potential hazards. - Before starting the engine, ensure that no one is on, underneath, or close to the engine.
-Ensure that people clear the area. - All protective guards and all protective covers must be installed if the engine must be started in order to perform service procedures. - To help prevent an accident that is caused by parts in rotation, work around parts carefully. - If a warning tag is attached to engine start switch or to controls, do NOT start engine or move controls.
-Consult with person who attached warning tag before engine is started. - Start engine from operator's compartment.
-Always start engine according to procedure that is described in Starting Engine section of operator's manual.
-Knowing correct procedure will help to prevent major damage to engine components and prevent personal injury. - To ensure that the jacket water heater (if equipped) and/or lube oil heater (if equipped) is working correctly, check the water temperature gauge and/or oil temperature gauge during heater operation. - Engine exhaust contains products of combustion which can be harmful to your health.
-Always start the engine and operate the engine in a well ventilated area.
-If the engine is started in an enclosed area, vent the engine exhaust to the outside.
+- On initial start-up of a new, serviced, or repaired engine, always be ready to stop the engine to prevent an overspeed.
+Do this by shutting off the air and/or fuel supply to the engine. - Do NOT bypass or disable automatic shutoff circuits.
+The circuits help prevent personal injury, and prevent engine damage.
+Contact your Dealer for repairs and adjustments. - Inspect the engine for potential hazards. - Before starting the engine, ensure no one is on, underneath, or close to the engine.
+Ensure that people clear the area. - All protective guards and covers must be installed if the engine must be started to perform service procedures. - To help prevent an accident, work around rotating parts carefully. - If a warning tag is attached to the engine start switch or controls, do NOT start engine or move controls.
+Consult whoever attached the warning tag before starting the engine. - Start engine from operator's station.
+Follow procedure in the Starting Engine section of the operator's manual.
+Knowing the correct procedure will help prevent major damage to engine components and prevent personal injury. - To ensure that the jacket water heater (if equipped) and/or lubricant oil heater (if equipped) is working correctly, check the water temperature gauge and/or oil temperature gauge during heater operation. - Engine exhaust contains products of combustion, which can be harmful to your health.
+Always start and operate the engine in a well-ventilated area.
+If the engine is started in an enclosed area, vent exhaust to the outside. - Engine exhaust gases become very hot during operation and can burn people and common materials.
+Stay clear of the rear of machine and avoid exhaust gases when engine is running.

-The engine may be equipped with a device for cold starting.
-If the engine will be operated in very cold conditions, then an additional cold starting aid may be required.
+The engine may not be equipped with a device for cold starting.
+If the engine will be operated in very cold conditions, then an additional cold-starting aid may be required.

-1.9.1 High Pressure Rail
+1.9.1 High-Pressure Rail

-Contact with high pressure fuel may cause fluid penetration and burn hazards.
-High pressure fuel spray may cause a fire hazard.
-Failure to follow these instructions may cause personal injury or death.
+- Contact with high-pressure fuel may cause fluid penetration and burn hazards.
+High-pressure fuel spray may cause a fire hazard.
+Failure to follow these instructions may cause personal injury or death. - Before disconnecting fuel lines or any other components under high-pressure between the fuel pump and high-pressure common rail fuel system, confirm that the fuel pressure is relieved.